DarrenVawter/P300_BCI/README.md

 				* This method has the *ability* to be generalized by instead moving the mouse some amount, instead of snapping to a token.
 The team hypothesized that this method would be unacceptably slow.
 	* The paradigm is fundamentally the same as the keyboard interface, with the following changes:
 		* Layout:
-			* monitor A is mirrored onto a portion (the majority) of monitor B
+			* Monitor A is live-mirrored onto a portion (the majority) of monitor B, the mouse always remains in the center of the mirror.
-			* extra options (left/right click, tab, enter, open keyboard, zoom out) are available on the edges of the screen
+			* Extra options (left/right click, tab, enter, open keyboard, zoom out, etc.) are available on the edges of the screen.
-			* the mirror on monitor B is overlaid with a grid to cut the screen up into cells
+			* The mirror on monitor B is overlaid with a grid to cut the screen up into cells.
+			* The cells are then flashed using the same flash images/flash borders/grouping methods as described in the keyboard interface paradigm.
+			* If a side-bar option (click, open keyboard, etc.) is selected, then the corresponding action is triggered as expected.
+If a tile from the mirror section is selected, the mirror zooms into that portion of the screen in order to effectively move the mouse.
+			* Pro(s)
+				* With a grid of 10x10 (the only currently tested schem) almost any position on the screen can be clicked within 2-4 interactions (1-3 zooms, 1 click).
+			* Con(s)
+				* Live-mirroring the screen elicits unintentional P300 responses (i.e. the screen may have movement on it).
+					* This may be alleviated by presenting a static mirror and only updating it every N seconds, to minimize/remove unwanted P300 signals.
+						* This may have unintended consequences.
+						* This would necessitate that the user could look over both screens for a live view (i.e. harder to use for people with limited visual range).
+				* By overlaying a thin grid, there is next-to-zero space between cells, meaning neighboring cells are highly probable to elicit undesired P300.
+					* This *may* be alleviated/lessened with UI improvements (cell shading, thicker borders, border contrast coloring, etc.)
+				* This layout is not conducive to click-and-drag.
+	* Future
+		* While the BCI excels in generality, it can be highly optimized in common application-specific instances.
+			* Tokenize where possible.
+				* (e.g. when playing chess, only flash the moveable pieces, then where they can move to, and a couple of special sidebar options.)
+			* Special sidebar options.
+				* (e.g. when Google Chrome is the focused window, have sidebar options for refresh, new tab, back, etc.)
-			* the cells
+		* Optimize the UI (same comments as keyboard interface).
+		* Highlight the currently most probable cell (same comments as keyboard interface).

 #### Classification

 ### Data Collection